32BJ strike: NYC building workers vote to authorize strike that could impact 1.5 million residents

 What we know:

-Why are they voting on a strike?
+Why did they vote to authorize a strike?

 Local perspective:

-The vote comes days before the current four-year labor agreement expires April 20.
+The vote comes days before the current four-year labor agreement expires on April 20.
 The contract covers about 34,000 residential building workers, including doorpersons, porters, superintendents, handypersons and resident managers.

 What happens if they go on strike?